jalvaro/arduWatering/README.md

-# arduWatering, a lower-power automatic watering
+# arduWatering, a low-power automatic watering
  - Battery saver.
 Arduino is set in watch dog mode and it is managed by interruptions.
  - Watering starts once a day and it lasts for 6 minutes.
  - A hardware interruption on pin 2 (for example, by using a switch) shows the remaining time to start watering